 Develop the confidence, knowledge and skills required for a career in the health and social care sector.
 The programme is aligned to the standards specified by Skills for Health (the Skills Council for the NHS).
 Once you've successfully completed the course you'll be able to demonstrate to employers how your advanced skills conform to the National Occupational Standards.
 The course is also fully validated by the Chartered Institute of Housing (CIH) and if you choose to specialise in housing you'll receive free student membership of the CIH.

 The Health and Social Care BSc degree will provide you with the knowledge and skills to analyse important public health and social care issues.
-The course is informed by current and expected changes in the UK healthcare sector, and with an ageing population, advances in healthcare technology, quality concerns and the rising cost of providing healthcare, the need for academic programmes that offer a mix of academic and vocational skills is paramount.
+The course is informed by current and expected changes in the UK healthcare sector, and given the UK's ageing population, advances in healthcare technology, quality concerns and the rising cost of providing healthcare.

 As a fully validated course by the Chartered Institute of Housing (CIH), we provide a comprehensive and comparative approach to health and social care.
-It's delivered using a blended learning approach through online seminars, case studies and video content, helping you to develop confidence, knowledge and skills required for your future career.
+The course is delivered using a blended learning approach through online seminars, case studies and video content, helping you to develop confidence, knowledge and skills required for your career.

-Our teaching is underpinned by current research across the disciplines of the Faculty and you’ll be taught by research-active teaching staff and experts in the health and social care sector, acquiring skills in observation, enquiry and critical analysis under their guidance.
-You'll cover key aspects including public health, health promotion, policy and ethical aspects of care, and develop your ability to use evidence to inform your decisions and deal with the critical issues in health and social care.
+Our teaching is underpinned by current research and you’ll be taught by research-active teaching staff and experts in the health and social care sector, acquiring skills in observation, enquiry and critical analysis under their guidance.
+You'll cover public health, health promotion, policy and ethical aspects of care, and develop your ability to use evidence to inform your decisions and deal with the critical issues in health and social care.

-Employability is at the heart of this course and there are opportunities for personal and professional development including our Open Language Programme which offers the chance to learn a language and our work placements, to give you practical experience in the industry.
+Employability is at the heart of this course and there are opportunities for personal and professional development, including our Open Language Programme which offers the chance to learn a language, and our work placements which give you practical experience in the industry.

 You'll be assessed via seen examinations, short answer papers, practical reports and reviews, case studies, group assessment projects, presentations, essays and health profiles.